indico/indico-user-docs/user_guide/survey_define.md

 ![](/assets/survey_create_1.png)

-Decide whether you want your survey to be filled _anonymously_ or not, if you want to put a _limit_ on the number of _submissions_ accepted, if you want to make the survey _public_ or reserved for a selected few, and whether you allow a _partial completion_ of the survey,
+Decide whether you allow _Anonymous submissions_ or not, if you want to put a _limit_ on the number of _submissions_ accepted, if you want to make the survey _public_ or reserved for a selected few, and whether you allow a _partial completion_ of the survey,